Compass816/CSC305-MyAtlas-Project/business/UserResearch.md

 - Observation Statement: Privacy is important to our users
 - Supporting Data: More than half the users want a "ghost mode", 72% of users want the option to set their accounts as public/private, and 63% of users said that privacy was among their most valuable features in the app.
 - Team Action: prioritize these features

+Observation 4:
+Observation Statement: People will most likely not use this app every day but treat it more as a trip planner.
+Supporting Data: Most users want a review function in the app.
+However, most users say they will only be traveling monthly or rarely.
+Another question indicates that the feature that is most valuable is the review feature.
+Team Action: Ensure the review feature is implemented in the app.